manorrock/azure-examples/group/delete/README.md

 ## Prerequisites

-This example assume you are logged into Azure CLI and have set your default subscription, if you have NOT done so please go to our top-level [README](../README.md)
+This example assumes you are logged into Azure CLI and have set your default subscription, if you have NOT done so please go to our top-level [README](../README.md)